anneemorgan/anneemorgan.github.io/index.md

 ### Collections as Data in Texas Digital Library Repositories: Practical Recommendations for Use

-Developed practical recommendations for Texas Digital Library members undertaking a Collections as Data project.
+In collaboration with team members, developed practical recommendations for Texas Digital Library members undertaking a Collections as Data project.

 ---